-Web Page Item Description Stored Messages Stored Messages are user-uploadable messages that the caller can choose to play by pressing 1 through 9 on a phone keypad after calling the device .
-Stored Message 1 through 9 Stored Message 1 corresponds to the message played after pressing 1 on a phone keypad.
-Stored Message 2 corresponds to the message played after pressing 2 on a phone keypad.
-Stored Message 3 corresponds to the message played after pressing 3 on a phone keypad.
-Stored Message 4 corresponds to the message played after pressing 4 on a phone keypad.
-Stored Message 5 corresponds to the message played after pressing 5 on a phone keypad.
-Stored Message 6 corresponds to the message played after pressing 6 on a phone keypad.
-Stored Message 7 corresponds to the message played after pressing 7 on a phone keypad.
-Stored Message 8 corresponds to the message played after pressing 8 on a phone keypad.
-Stored Message 9 corresponds to the message played after pressing 9 on a phone keypad.
-Repeat Type the number of times that you want the specific Stored Message to repeat.
-A value of 0 means the message will play once (no repeat).
-A value of 1 means the message will play twice (one repeat).
-Infinite When selected, the specific Stored Message will repeat indefinitely after pressing the specific number key on a phone keypad.
-Audio Files The name of the audio configuration option is the same as the spoken audio that plays on the board (24 character limit).
-0-9 0 corresponds to the spoken word "zero."
-1 corresponds to the spoken word "one."
-2 corresponds to the spoken word "two."
-3 corresponds to the spoken word "three."
-4 corresponds to the spoken word "four."
-5 corresponds to the spoken word "five."
-6 corresponds to the spoken word "six."
-7 corresponds to the spoken word "seven."
-8 corresponds to the spoken word "eight."
-9 corresponds to the spoken word "nine."
+Web Page Item Description Audio Files 0-9 The name of the audio configuration option is the same as the spoken audio that plays on the board (24 character limit).
+'0' corresponds to the spoken word "zero."
+'1' corresponds to the spoken word "one."
+'2' corresponds to the spoken word "two."
+'3' corresponds to the spoken word "three."
+'4' corresponds to the spoken word "four."
+'5' corresponds to the spoken word "five."
+'6' corresponds to the spoken word "six."
+'7' corresponds to the spoken word "seven."
+'8' corresponds to the spoken word "eight."
+'9' corresponds to the spoken word "nine."
 Dot Corresponds to the spoken word "dot."
 (24 character limit).
-Audio test Corresponds to the message "This is the CyberData IP speaker test message" (24 character limit).
+Audiotest Corresponds to the message "This is the CyberData IP speaker test message" (24 character limit).
 Page tone Corresponds to a simple tone that is unused by default (24 character limit).
+Enter PGROUP Corresponds to the message "Enter PGROUP" (24 character limit).
+Invalid PGROUP Corresponds to the message "Invalid PGROUP" (24 character limit).
+Enter Code Corresponds to the message "Enter Code" (24 character limit).
+Invalid Code Corresponds to the message "Invalid Code" (24 character limit).
 Your IP Address is Corresponds to the message "Your IP address is" (24 character limit).
-Rebooting Corresponds to the message "Rebooting" (24 character limit).
+Rebooting Corresponds to the spoken word "Rebooting" (24 character limit).
 Restoring default Corresponds to the message "Restoring default" (24 character limit).
+Sensor Triggered Corresponds to the message "Sensor Triggered" (24 character limit).
+Night Ring Specifies the ringtone for nightring.
+By default this parameter uses the same audio file that is selected for the Ring Tone parameter.
+Choose File The Choose File button will allow you to navigate to and select an audio file.
+Play The Play button will play that audio file.
+Delete The Delete button will delete any user uploaded audio and restore the stock audio file.